normj/ServerlessTODOListTutorial/DotnetTryMaterial/DeployingFrontend/LambdaPrepare.md

 The first thing we need to do is add the Amazon.Lambda.AspNetCoreServer NuGet package to our ServerlessTODOList.Frontend project.

 ```
-dotnet add package Amazon.Lambda.AspNetCoreServer
+~/ServerlessTODOList.Frontend> dotnet add package Amazon.Lambda.AspNetCoreServer
 ```

 ## Add a Lambda entry point

-When we run our application locally the **Program.s** contains the `Main` method which builds and runs the **IWebHost**.
+When we run our application locally the **Program.cs** file contains the `Main` method which builds and runs the **IWebHost**.
 This serves as the entry point when running locally.
 For Lambda we need a different entry point that will enable API Gateway as the server instead of Kestrel.

 Create a class in the project called `LambdaEntryPoint` and add the following code to the project.